 Most Commonly Associated Effects

-Based on anecdotal feedback, Indica strains tend to be associated with a relaxing, sedating effect, which may assist with anxiety symptoms and sleep issues.
+Based on anecdotal feedback, Indica strains tend to be associated with a relaxing, sedating effect, which may assist with stress-related symptoms and sleep issues in some patients.

 What Is Sativa?

-Known for their uplifting, stimulating effects, Sativa strains are found primarily in hot, dry climates.
+Known for the uplifting, stimulating effects some patients experience, Sativa strains are found primarily in hot, dry climates.

 Sativa Origin